cjcarrick/colorxf/README.md

 Options:
     -e, --extract          Only output colors, each on a new line.
+    -m, --mix              Mix with another color.
+See MIXES for details.
     -E, --extract-pretty   Only output colors, with rich information about each color. -o is ignored.
     -h, --help             Print help and exit.
     -o, --output           Specify output format.
 See OUTPUT for more information.